videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/angular/angular-2/quick-start.md

 ## Getting Started with the Code!

 Follow the steps to create the environment necessary to add video calls into your app.
-Also you can find the code sample for [quickstart here](https://github.com/videosdk-live/quickstart/tree/main/angular-rtc/videosdk_angular_2_quickstart).
+You can also find the code sample for [quickstart here](https://github.com/videosdk-live/quickstart/tree/main/angular-rtc/videosdk_angular_2_quickstart).

 ### Install Video SDK

-You can import VideoSDK using `<script>` tag or you can install the VideoSDK using the below-mentioned npm command.
+Import VideoSDK using the `<script>` tag or Install it using the following npm command.
 Make sure you are in your app directory before you run this command.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';